 - Chaplains will aim to listen unconditionally to the lived experience of any person who seeks the support of a chaplain;

 - Every person has ethical decisions to make about how to live out their God-given sexuality.
 These questions are common to each one of us, whatever our sexuality or gender identity.
 Chaplains are called to walk alongside people in this discernment;

-- The diocese takes a team/network approach, aiming for a group of chaplains with a range of experiences, identities (LGBTI+ and straight), and theological backgrounds;
+- The diocese takes a team/network approach, aiming for a group of chaplains with a range of experiences, identities (LGBTQIA+ and cis straight), and theological backgrounds;

 - The team will be visible in the diocese as a resource for those with questions, concerns and pastoral/relational issues;